ViolaFlower/Re-Console/README.md

 - Devin/Intergrav, creator of Adrenaline of which this modpack uses some of the config files
 - Hypersoop, creator of Simply Optimized of which this modpack uses some of the config files
 - S_N00B for making Console-idated, which inspired this project
+- TheMinecraftArchitect for porting the Tutorial Worlds to Java Edition

 </details>